vitorinojp/IoTagent-LoRaWAN/docs/tutorialLocal.md

 ![Architecture](https://raw.githubusercontent.com/Atos-Research-and-Innovation/IoTagent-LoRaWAN/task/improveDocumentation/docs/img/tutorial_local.png)

--   **MQTT broker** that is used to simulate the reception of data from _LORAWAN application servers_.
+-   **MQTT broker** that is used to simulate the reception of data from _LORaWAN application servers_.
 -   **FIWARE IoT Agent** enables the ingestion of data from _LoRaWAN application servers_ in _NGSI context brokers_, subscribing to appropriate communication channels (i.e., MQTT topics), decoding payloads and translating them to NGSI data model.
 It relies on a _MongoDB database_ to persist information.